Case fees

 If there is no change in outcome

-Professional representatives will be charged a case fee when you first submit the complaint.
+Professional representatives will be charged a case fee when we close the case.

 If there is no change in outcome – to an outcome that’s more favourable to your client than the answer the respondent business gave at the final response stage – the full fee will apply.
 It will not be reduced.